sajjadGG/book-python/date-and-time/parse-and-format.rst

     1961-04-12T06:07:00Z

-* Date and time with miliseconds:
+* Date and time with milliseconds:

 .. code-block:: text